jreijn/jreijn.github.com/_posts/2022-07-17-invoking-an-aws-lambda-function-during-cdk-deployment.md

 CustomResource.Builder.create(this, "Resource1").serviceToken(myProvider.getServiceToken()).build();
 ```

-When writing such an eventHandler you can lever the [AWS Lambda PowerTools for Java Custom Resources utility library](https://awslabs.github.io/aws-lambda-powertools-java/utilities/custom_resources/).
+When writing such an eventHandler you can use the [AWS Lambda PowerTools for Java Custom Resources utility library](https://awslabs.github.io/aws-lambda-powertools-java/utilities/custom_resources/).

-A skeleton of such a function will look like:
+A skeleton of such a function when used with Lambda PowerTools will look like:

 ```java
 import com.amazonaws.services.lambda.runtime.Context;